NeilBostian/bf-in-ts/README.md

 ## Brainfuck Interpreter in TypeScript's Type System
-This project is a Brainfuck (bf) interpreter written using TypeScript's type system.
+This project is a [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter written using TypeScript's type system.
 Take a look at [this github thread](https://github.com/Microsoft/TypeScript/issues/14833) for discussion on what the type system is capable of.

 To learn more about bf, see:
 - [Basics of Brainfuck](https://gist.github.com/roachhd/dce54bec8ba55fb17d3a)